muke101/maths-editor/README.md

 The evaluation is done through type checking.
 Every element broken down to it's single state (ie the leaves of the tree) has it's own type, can be either variable (x is a unique type, y is a unique type) or a number (10 is the same type as 5) when evaluating expressions, either regular decimal operations take place (10/5) or objects must be used to determine if and how different variable types can combine.
-Encountering y*x would return a new type yx.
-If this were then added with xy, type checks would yield that this can legally go to 2xy, which is still the same type but now with a modified coefficient (which doesn't change it's fundemental type). xy*xy however would yield xy^2, which is a new type.
+Encountering yx would return a new type yx.
+If this were then added with xy, type checks would yield that this can legally go to 2xy, which is still the same type but now with a modified coefficient (which doesn't change it's fundemental type). xyxy however would yield xy^2, which is a new type.

 Types
 there exist types and metatypes.
 Types are class objects that hold basic information about the single term - variable (x, y, xy), coeffcient and power.